 How do we power our remote marketing team?
-We start with great leadership, add in communication and teamwork, and finish it off with all the right tools.
-One of our most important tools is our own: the FormAssembly form builder.
+We start with great leadership, add in communication and teamwork, and finish it off with all the right technology.
+One of the platforms we utilize most frequently is our own: the FormAssembly form builder.

-We use FormAssembly on our marketing team to create surveys, enrich events, get new content ideas, capture leads and streamline internal processes.
+We use FormAssembly on our marketing team to create surveys, plan internal events, capture leads, streamline internal processes, and more.

-Here are eight ways our marketing team uses FormAssembly:
+Here are nine ways our marketing team uses FormAssembly:

 1. Marketing Content Download Forms

 Our inbound marketing efforts are focused on getting customers and prospects the informative, helpful content they need quickly and efficiently.
-We use FormAssembly web forms to collect information and allow people to download our content, including eBooks, whitepapers, and case study PDFs.
+We use FormAssembly web forms to collect information and allow people to download our content, including eBooks, guides, and checklists.

 2. Internal Marketing Request Form

 When you work on a remote team, requests for marketing projects and deliverables come in multiple different formats.
-You might get a request in an email, a one-on-one chat conversation, a group chat, video call, a comment on a Google doc, a task in a productivity app… the list goes on and on.
-When our team started growing, it became almost impossible to keep up with all the chats, emails, and in-person requests for our time and effort.
+You might get a request in an email, a one-on-one chat conversation, a group chat, video call, a comment on a Google doc, a task in a productivity app—the list goes on and on.
+On a growing team, it’s almost impossible to keep up with all the chats, emails, and in-person requests for our time and effort.

-We solved the confusion with a marketing request form that gathers pertinent information from whomever is requesting the marketing department’s assistance and sends that information to a Google sheet so we can properly assign projects and ensure that they’re completed.
+We solved the confusion with a marketing request form that gathers pertinent information from whomever is requesting the marketing department’s assistance and sends that information to a Slack channel.
+This process helps us better understand requests so we can properly assign projects and ensure that they’re completed.

 3. FormAssembly Demo Scheduling

 On our marketing team, like many others, marketing assists sales by capturing and nurturing leads.
-One of the most powerful ways to capture new leads is through our demo forms.
-We use FormAssembly for our demo signup forms, which capture lead information and assign it to someone on our sales team for follow-up within Salesforce.
+One of the most powerful ways we capture new leads is through the demo request forms on our website.
+We use FormAssembly to build these forms, which capture lead information and assign it to someone on our sales team for follow-up within Salesforce.
 These leads also enter our drip email campaigns where we begin the nurturing process.

-Just about anything can be made into a form; even an interview.
-Our teammate highlight articles all consist of largely the same questions, so we replaced our endlessly copied Google Doc with a form that allows people to submit their answers quickly and easily.
-See an example of some of the lighter questions below, and some recent highlights here, here, and here.
+Just about anything can be made into a form—even an interview.
+Our employee highlight articles all consist of largely the same questions, so we replaced our endlessly copied Google Doc with a form that allows people to submit their answers quickly and easily.
+See a snapshot of the form below and some highlights:

-Some of our use cases are more inventive than most you hear, others are basic, but they still do the job.
+Some of our use cases are more inventive than most you hear, and others are simple, but they still play an important role in our marketing processes.
 One example of this is our blog contact form.
-It’s a simple contact form with the new reCAPTCHA enabled, that easily captures our website visitor’s information.
+It’s a simple contact form with reCAPTCHA enabled that makes it easy for website visitors to sign up for blog update emails.

-We’ve said before that one of the best ways to find out what your users want is to ask them.
+We’ve said it before: One of the best ways to find out what your users want is to ask them.

-We’ve administered a few customer survey forms in the past to gain insight into what our users care about and what they’re interesting in learning.
-This example demonstrates a form building best practice: using field types that require less user effort than others.
-Here we use checkboxes and radio buttons instead of drop-down menus, which aren’t ideal for all situations because they require unnecessary clicks.
+We’ve administered a few customer survey forms in the past to gain insight into what our users care about and what they’re interested in learning.
+The example below demonstrates a form building best practice: using field types that require less user effort than others.
+Here, we use checkboxes and radio buttons instead of drop-down menus, which aren’t ideal for all situations because they require unnecessary clicks.

-Could you use any of these use cases yourself?
+Could your marketing team use any of these use cases?
 Switch to FormAssembly and try them out.